What to Bring to the GRE Test

 A Mental List of Up to 4 Score Recipients

-Assuming that you don’t cancel your GRE score, right after your exam finishes, you’ll have the option to send, for free, either the score you just earned or all of your GRE scores to up to 4 schools or programs (you also have the option to not send any scores).
+Assuming that you don’t cancel your GRE score at the conclusion of your exam, you’ll have the option to send, for free, either the score you just earned or all of your GRE scores to up to 4 schools or programs (you also have the option to not send any scores).
 Luckily, you do not need to memorize the school codes for your chosen score recipients; you can simply search by school name to look up the codes on your computer at the test center.

-So, before test day, prepare your mental list of which schools you want to send your score.
+So, before test day, prepare your mental list of the schools to which you want to send your scores.
 If you’re really not sure where you want to send your score or you don’t have any schools in mind, you can send GRE scores after you leave the test center, using the ScoreSelect option, for a fee of $27 per recipient.

 TTP PRO TIP: